 Rule 31.
 Duties of a Fiduciary’s Attorney

 Duty to Minimize Legal Expenses.
-To minimize legal expenses, a fiduciary’s attorney must encourage the fiduciary to take actions the fiduciary is authorized to perform and can perform competently rather than have the attorney perform them.
+To minimize legal expenses, a fiduciary’s attorney must encourage the fiduciary to take actions the fiduciary is authorized to perform rather than have the attorney perform them.

 Duty upon Withdrawal.
 A fiduciary’s attorney who moves to withdraw must comply with Civil Rule 5.3 and must inform the court of any issues pending in the probate case and whether all required reports, inventories, accounts, and documents have been filed.

 Rule 32.
-Statutory Representative (Formerly Known as Guardian Ad Litem)
+Statutory Representative

 Definition.
 “Statutory representative” means a person appointed under A.R.S. § 14-1408 and includes the role traditionally described as a guardian ad litem.